Turning Information

 Collocated terms (or sets of words that are used together) are also recognized and handled, e.g. "United Nations Secretariat", "common sense", "Europäische Union", "office fédérale de la statistique".

-Finally, the similarity search finds similar documents by comparing the content of a query text in natural language (e.g. an incoming e-mail) to the content of the existing documents; no literal conformity to the search terms is needed (see SNVworld).
+The similarity search finds similar documents by comparing the content of a query text in natural language (e.g. an incoming e-mail) to the content of the existing documents; no literal conformity to the search terms is needed.

 The cross-lingual similarity search is central to an automatic categorization of documents and matching documents of similar content.
 It works even if the majority of expressions differ.